deanwampler/spark-scala-tutorial/README.markdown

 * **NGrams6:** Find all N-word ("NGram") occurrences matching a pattern.
 In this case, the default is the 4-word phrases in the King James Version of the Bible of the form `% love % %`, where the `%` are wild cards.
 In other words, all 4-grams are found with `love` as the second word.
 The `%` are conveniences; the NGram Phrase can also be a regular expression, e.g., `% (hat|lov)ed? % %` finds all the phrases with `love`, `loved`, `hate`, and `hated`.
 * **Joins7:** Spark supports SQL-style joins and this exercise provides a simple example.
 * **SparkStreaming8:** The streaming capability is relatively new and this exercise shows how it works to construct a simple "echo" server.
 Running it is a little more involved.
 See below.
 * **SparkSQL9:** Uses the SQL API to run basic queries over structured data, in this case, the same King James Version (KJV) of the Bible used in the previous workshop.
-(The `data` directory has a [README](../data/README.html) that discusses the sources of the data files.)
-This script ends by writing data in the de-facto standard [Parquet](http://parquet.io) format that is increasingly popular in *Big Data* applications.
-* **SparkSQLParquet10:** Demonstrates reading Parquet-formatted data, namely the data written in the previous example.
+* **hadoop/SparkSQLParquet10:** Demonstrates writing and reading [Parquet](http://parquet.io)-formatted data, namely the data written in the previous example.
+This example and the next one are in a `hadoop` subdirectory, because they uses features that require a Hadoop cluster (more details later on).
-* **HiveSQL11:** A script that demonstrates interacting with Hive tables (we actually create one) in the Scala REPL!
+* **hadoop/HiveSQL11:** A script that demonstrates interacting with Hive tables (we actually create one) in the Scala REPL!

 Let's now work through these exercises...